Katipunan: Discovery

 As the Katipunan was busy preparing for the revolt, various denunciations regarding its existence reached the Spanish authorities.
 On July 5, 1896, Manuél Sityar, a Spanish lieutenant of the Guardia Civil stationed at Pasig, reported to Governor-General Ramón Blanco the mysterious activities of certain natives who had been gathering arms and recruiting men for some unknown purposes.
 On August 13, 1896, Fr.
 Agustín Fernández, an Augustinian curate of San Pedro, Makati, wrote to Don Manuél Luengo, the civil governor (mayor) of Manila, denouncing anti-Spanish meetings in his parish.

-The Katipunan was finally discovered by the Spanish authorities six days after Fr.
+The Katipunan was finally discovered by Spanish authorities six days after Fr.
 Fernández's letter to Luengo.
-In early August 1896, Teodoro Patiño and Apolonio de la Cruz, both working for the Diario de Manila printing press (leading newspaper during those times) had undergone misunderstanding regarding wages.
+In early August 1896, Teodoro Patiño and Apolonio de la Cruz, both working for the Diario de Manila printing press (a leading newspaper during those times) had undergone misunderstanding regarding wages.
 Press foreman de la Cruz and typesetter Patiño fought over salary increase of two pesos.
 De la Cruz tried to blame Patiño for the loss of the printing supplies that were used for the printing of Kalayaan.
 In retaliation, Patiño revealed the secrets of the society to his sister, Honoria Patiño, an inmate nun at the Mandaluyong Orphanage.
-That afternoon, on August 19, 1896, Honoria grew shocked and very upset of the revelation.
+That afternoon, on August 19, 1896, Honoria grew shocked and very upset by the revelation.
 The mother portress of the Orphanage, Sor (Sister) Teresa de Jesus saw Honoria crying so she approached her.
-Honoria told everything she heard from her brother.
-At around 6:15 pm that day, Sor Teresa called Patiño and advised him to tell everything he knew about the Katipunan through confession to Fr.
+Honoria told her everything she heard from her brother.
+At around 6:15 pm that day, Sor Teresa called Patiño and advised him to tell him everything he knew about the Katipunan through confession to Fr.
 Mariano Gíl.

 Controlled by his fear of hell, Patiño went to Fr.
 Gíl, an Augustinian parish curate of the Tondo convent.
 Though he is willed to tell anything about the Katipunan, Patiño confessed that a lithographic stone was hidden in the press room of the Diario de Manila, which was used by the society for printing receipts.
-He also said that aside from the lithographic stone, there were also documents of membership (that uses member's blood for signing) hidden, together with a picture of Dr. José Rizal and several daggers that was made for the Katipunero-employees of the newspaper.
+He also said that aside from the lithographic stone, there were also documents of membership (that uses member's blood for signing) hidden, together with a picture of Dr. José Rizal and several daggers that was made for the Katipunero—employees of the newspaper.